MavenWave-DevOps/ignite-argocd/README.md

 Should return something like `Login with admin/{password}`

 ### UI
 Login to the ArgoCD URL at `https://localhost:8080/`.
 The default user name is admin and the {password} is obtained from the output above.
-Click on the 'SYNC APPS` button towards the top of the page to sync your cluster with the applications in this Git repo.

 ### (Optional) Changing your apps to source from a different repo.